 On successful completion of this Honours specialisation, students will be able to:

-- demonstrate advanced knowledge of the literature and culture of ancient Greece and Rome through texts in the original ancient languages; and
+- Demonstrate advanced knowledge of the literature and culture of ancient Greece and Rome through texts in the original ancient languages

-- display advanced skills and methodologies for the analysis of ancient cultures, and the linguistic analysis of Ancient Greek and Latin languages; and
+- Display advanced skills and methodologies for the analysis of ancient cultures, and the linguistic analysis of Ancient Greek and Latin languages

-- understand modern critical frameworks for the study of Classics; and
+- Understand modern critical frameworks for the study of Classics

 - Develop and sustain an argument based on research.

 Last updated: 27 January 2023